jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Scourge
 Set: H.A.M.M.E.R.
 **Betsy’s Incendiary Missiles**
 **Betsy’s Incendiary Missiles** lets you **Burn** a character.
 This means “At the end of each of your turns, stun that character.”
-A Burn effect has no set duration – it will last until the burning characterleaves play.
+A Burn effect has no set duration – it will last until the burning character leaves play.

 # Secret Hideout
 Set: Spidey-Foes
 **Family is a Source of Weakness**
 **Family is a Source of Weakness** lets your (Sinister Syndicate) Main Character take a **Hostage**.
 If you have any Secret Hideouts in your deck, you must bring a Hostage pile, which includes one ore more *different* (Spider-Friends) Supporting Characters with the **Friends and Family** keyword.

 When you play Secret Hideout, one of your Main Characters takes a **Hostage**.
 Choose a character from your Hostage pile and put it beneath the Secret Hideout as a **Hostage**.
-Your Main Character gets the Keyword Power granted by that Host
+Your Main Character gets the Keyword Power granted by that Hostage *while that Main Character is in your front row*.
+F

 # Sentry
 Set: The Utopia Battles
 **Reluctant God**